mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 ##Could

+##Won't - Will not be implemented, but considered for future development

+1. Once commonly used queries are developed and understood for the algorithm and feature usage data, then we might add some reporting options to reports.mantidproject.org, until then reporting will be done via SQL queries on the database table directly.

+** will not be implemented due to data size considerations **

-4. Some algorithms have various modes of operation and these are controlled by a "mode parameter", to allow usage of these modes to be tracked then the parameters of algorithms should be tracked if possible.
+4. 4.
+Some algorithms have various modes of operation and these are controlled by a "mode parameter", to allow usage of these modes to be tracked then the parameters of algorithms should be tracked if possible.
 5. A small number of algorithms should have paramters that must be masked for security or truncated for performance.
 Therefore MaskedProperties must be masked and long poprerties will need to be truncated.
 6. The duration of execution of algorithms should be reported, this will allow us to track performance of Mantid in the real world.
 If combined with Parameter recording this wold the development team to identify and address areas of poor performance that really matter.

-##Won't - Will not be implemented, but considered for future development

-1. Once commonly used queries are developed and understood for the algorithm and feature usage data, then we might add some reporting options to reports.mantidproject.org, until then reporting will be done via SQL queries on the database table directly.

 ## Possible Queries
 The queries we perform an this data are likely to be discovered as we gather the data and mine it to answer questions in the future.
 However for the benefit of this design here are some sample queries?

-1. What algorithms have not been used in the last 6 months?
+1. What algorithms have not been used in the last 2 releases?
-2. What algorithms have not been directly executed in the last  months?
+2. What algorithms have not been directly executed in the last  release?
 3. What algorithms are being used, but are not part of he Mantid standard installation?
-4. Is the new feature of this algorithm (which is controlled by a parameter), actually being used.
+4. Is the new algorithm , actually being used.
-5. Can  we retire a "mode" or RemoveBins, because we feel it should no longer be used?
-6. Do some algorithms perform particularly poorly in some situations?
-What were there parameters.
-7. Does anyone use the X tab of the Y interface?
-8. Can we drop the X parameter of the Y algorithm, does anyone actually use it?

 #Proposed Changes